|About this course:|

 Modules at Level 3 assume that you are suitably prepared for study at this level.
 If you want to take a single module to satisfy your career development needs or pursue particular interests, you don’t need to start at Level 1 but you do need to have adequately prepared yourself for OU study in some other way.
 Check with our Student Registration & Enquiry Service to make sure that you are sufficiently prepared.

 The study of children’s literature is fast becoming established at both undergraduate and graduate level with its own academic journals and critical literature, and collections of children’s literature are held in many major libraries and museums.
 In addition, the success of authors such as J. K. Rowling or Philip Pullman suggests that children’s literature is thriving and developing in the twenty-first century.
-In short, children’s literature matters; it is significant to parents, educators, librarians, psychologists, literary students and – most importantly – to children themselves.
+In short, children’s literature matters; it is significant to parents, educators, librarians, psychologists, childhood studies students and students of literature and – most importantly – to children themselves.

 In this course, you will study key examples of novels, picture books, poems and creative performance produced for children aged from 3–18 years old.
 These examples are drawn from different periods of Anglophone children’s literature.
 Alongside the study of these texts and performances, you will read a selection of related critical material and consider major themes, issues and debates in the field.
-These include the question of whether children’s literature should instruct or delight, the tension between popular and prestigious literature for children, the relationship between oral, written and visual modes and the relationship of children’s literature to conceptions of childhood.
+These include the relationship of children's literature to the conceptions of childhood, the question of whether children’s literature should instruct or delight, the tension between popular and prestigious literature for children, and the relationship between oral, written and visual modes.

 The course is organised in six blocks.